Angelina-Zaccaria/ButterflyBot/README.md

 # ButterflyBot
-## A SlackBot that rewards students for what matters
+## A SlackBot that rewards students for what matters!

 ### Team members:
 Brittany DiFede [@bcd2998](https://github.com/bcd2998/)